Fibered spherical 3-orbifolds: The quotient of by an abelian or generalized dihedral group

 \begin{proof}

-We can think at $T_1$ as a cylinder of height $2\pi$ with the two bases identified.
-To obtain a fundamental domain, we can first cut the cylinder along a plane parallel to the bases obtaining a smaller cylinder of eight $2\pi/e'$, then we take a slice of the smaller cylinder corresponding to an edge of $2\pi/\gcd(d,e)$.
-The quotient $T_1/\langle\rho\rangle $ can be visualized considering the fundamental domain, identifying the lateral sides of the fundamental domain, this gives again a cylinder, and finally identifying the two bases of this new cylinder with a twist of $-(g\overline{d'}2\pi)/e'$.
-The angle of the twist is computed using $\rho^{\overline{d'}}$, a power of $\rho$ acting as a $2\pi/e'$ translation along the height of the starting cylinder.
+We can think at $T_1$ as a cylinder of height $2\pi$ with the top and the bottom identified by a translation.
+To obtain a fundamental domain, we can first cut the cylinder along a plane parallel to the bases obtaining a smaller cylinder of height $2\pi/f'$, then we take a wedge of the smaller cylinder with angle equal to $2\pi/\gcd(d,f)$.
+The quotient $T_1/\langle\rho\rangle $ can be visualized by identifying the lateral sides of this fundamental domain with a rotation (which gives again a cylinder), and then identifying the bottom disk to the top disk of this new cylinder with a twist of $-(g\overline{d'}2\pi)/f'$ radians.
+The angle of the twist is computed using $\rho^{\overline{d'}}$, a power of $\rho$ acting as a $2\pi/f'$ translation along the height of the starting cylinder.

-This representation of the quotient ensures that $T_1/\langle\rho\rangle $ is a torus and makes evident that a meridian of $T_1$ is sent by $\pi_1$ to $\gcd(d,e)$ times a meridian of $T_1/\langle\rho\rangle $.
-With the choice of the appropriate longitude $\lambda'$ in the quotient (see for example~\cite[p.362-363]{SeT}) we obtain also $\pi_1^*([\lambda])=-(g\overline{d'})[\mu']+e' [\lambda'].$
+This representation of the quotient ensures that $T_1/\langle\rho\rangle $ is a torus and makes evident that a meridian of $T_1$ is sent by $\pi_1$ to $\gcd(d,f)$ times a meridian of $T_1/\langle\rho\rangle $.
+With the choice of the appropriate longitude $\lambda'$ in the quotient (see for example \cite[p.362-363]{SeT}) we obtain also $\pi_1^*([\lambda])=-(g\overline{d'})[\mu']+f' [\lambda'].$

 \end{proof}